Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Introduction

 At the band structure level, depositing a monolayer of group-IV atoms on a Si(111), Ge(111), or SiC(0001) surface leads to the formation of a half-filled narrow band that is well-separated from the bands of an insulating background.
 On the one hand, this situation could allow for an application of the most advanced theoretical many-body approaches developed to date for model single-band systems (see, e.g., Refs.~\cite{RevModPhys.90.025003, PhysRevX.11.011058}).
 On the other hand, these materials exhibit a number of non-trivial features that make the solution of the problem not straightforward.
 For instance, the wave function of single-particle states is very extended, which results in a strong and long-ranged Coulomb interaction~\cite{Hansmann_2013, PhysRevLett.110.166401} that has to be taken into account.
 Another important aspect that has to be considered is the strong spin-orbit coupling (SOC) that emerges in the case of heavy adsorbants (Sn, Pb, etc.)~\cite{PhysRevB.94.224418}.

-Until recently, the theoretical investigation of the surface nanostructures was mostly dedicated to the description of the metal-insulator transitions observed in scanning tunneling spectroscopy and photoemission spectroscopy experiments~\cite{PhysRevLett.98.086401, PhysRevLett.110.166401, Li2013}.
+The interplay between collective excitations and structural effects has been extensively investigated using a combination of experimental and theoretical methods in two-dimensional materials~\cite{Lee2021,Antonelli2022,Lahneman2022,Luo2022}.
+However, until recently, the theoretical investigation of these surface nanostructures was mostly dedicated to the description of the metal-insulator transitions observed in scanning tunneling spectroscopy and photoemission spectroscopy experiments~\cite{PhysRevLett.98.086401, PhysRevLett.110.166401, Li2013}.
 Much less attention has been paid to collective electronic effects and, in particular, to magnetic properties, and the obtained results were controversial~\cite{Hansmann2016}.
 First-principles simulations using density functional theory predicted an antiferromagnetic ground state for the Si(111):Sn material~\cite{PhysRevB.82.035116}.
 On the other hand, it has been shown that taking into account more distant hopping processes instead stabilises a row-wise collinear order~\cite{PhysRevB.83.041104}.
 It should also be noted, that both these calculations were performed without considering the effect of SOC, which may substantially affect the magnetic state.
 Unfortunately, there is still no direct experimental confirmation of which magnetic ordering is actually realised in the material.